MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer-11/ie11-deploy-guide/manage-ie11-overview.md

 ---
-Description: 'Use the topics in this section to learn about how to auto detect your settings, auto configure your configuration settings, and auto configure your proxy configuration settings for Internet Explorer.'
+Description: Use the topics in this section to learn about how to auto detect your settings, auto configure your configuration settings, and auto configure your proxy configuration settings for Internet Explorer. ms.assetid: eb3cce62-fc7b-41e3-97b6-2916b85bcf55 ms.prod: IE11 ms.mktglfcycl: deploy ms.sitesec: library
-MS-HAID: 'p\_ie11deploy.manage\_internet\_explorer\_11'
-MSHAttr: 'PreferredLib:/library'
 title: Manage Internet Explorer 11 (Internet Explorer 11 for IT Pros)
 ---